GoSuda

 25}

 The code above uses sync.Cond to wait until the ready variable becomes true.
-In this code, sync.Cond is used to wait until the ready variable becomes true, and then Ready! is printed.
-Using sync.Cond in this way allows multiple goroutines to wait until a specific condition is satisfied simultaneously.
+In this code, sync.Cond is employed to wait until the ready variable is true, after which "Ready!" is printed.
+By using sync.Cond in this manner, multiple goroutines can be made to wait concurrently until a specific condition is met.

-This can be used to implement a simple queue.
+This can be utilized to implement a simple queue.

 1package queue